gold star for USAHOF

-Jari Kurri was one of the legends in Edmonton in the 1980s, winning five Stanley Cups with the Oilers and earning five post-season All-Star Selections.
-Kurri returned to Europe after the fifth Cup win, but on May 30, 1991, his rights were traded twice, first to Philadelphia, who subsequently dealt him to Los Angeles to reunite him with Wayne Gretzky, and just like that, Kurri was ready to return to North America.
+Jari Kurri was one of the legends in Edmonton in the 1980s, winning five Stanley Cups with the Oilers and earning five postseason All-Star Selections.
+Kurri returned to Europe after the fifth Cup win.
+However, on May 30, 1991, his rights were traded twice: first to Philadelphia, who then dealt him to Los Angeles to reunite him with Wayne Gretzky.
+Just like that, Kurri was ready to return to North America.

 Kurri was inducted into the Hockey Hall of Fame in 2001.